BSatyaKishore/BSatyaKishore.github.io/index.md

 ### Partner Products

-> [Naulets](https://naulets.com), an IIT Delhi CS alumni product, by Tarun Kota, Abhimanyu Kumar and Kshitij Morodia, is a card based learning app to help UPSC aspirants learn faster.
+> [Naulets](https://naulets.com), an IIT Delhi CS alumni product, by Tarun Kota, Dr. House and Kshitij Morodia, is a card based learning app to help UPSC aspirants learn faster.
 The cards, designed carefully, are clear, concise and intuitive, making it the goto app for civils prep.

 > The Ramayana Game, again by Tarun Kota and Abhimanyu Kumar, is a upcoming Role Playing Game (RPG) for mobile.
 Immerse in the complete journey of Rama with this game.
 Watch trailer [here](https://www.youtube.com/watch?v=qZI8CL8EsbI).
 This project is selected for Toycathon competation.